New York City Subway map: 1950s and 1960s redesigns

-1972 redesign by Massimo Vignelli
+Vignelli map

-The TA's new map, released in 1967, used Raleigh D'Adamo's principle of color-coding for the first time, but it suffered from what Vignelli called "fragmentation" and was not well received.
+The TA's 1967 map had used Raleigh D'Adamo's principle of color-coding for the first time, but it suffered from what the cartographer Massimo Vignelli called "fragmentation" and was not well received.
 The following year, the parent body Metropolitan Transportation Authority (MTA) was formed over the TA, chaired by William J. Ronan, who wanted to create a modern brand image for this new body.
 While the Unimark signage project was still being finished up with the creation of the New York City Transit Authority Graphics Standards Manual, Vignelli went to Ronan with a mock-up of part of the map for Lower Manhattan.
 Ronan approved it, and in July 1970 the TA awarded Unimark a contract to design a new system map.

 The map was put together in the Unimark Office by Joan Charysyn under Vignelli's design direction.
 In April 1971, Vignelli left Unimark to set up Vignelli Associates with his wife and business partner, Lella Vignelli, also a partner in Unimark.
 By this time, the map was almost complete, but was subject to corrections and modifications requested by Raleigh D'Adamo, who was now Head of the Office of Inspection and Review at the MTA.
 These changes were carried out by Charysyn, who also oversaw the printing of the map.
 Unimark's liaison with the MTA during this project was handled by Norbert Oehler.
 The map was unveiled by Ronan on August 4, 1972 at a ceremony in the station at 57th Street and Sixth Avenue.
 Starting the following weekend, the maps began to be installed in stations and in subway cars.
 The maps became available at token booths for riders on August 7.
 It cost $105,000 to produce.
 Along with the map, a subway directory was unveiled.
 This specific one showed how to get from 57th Street to the other subway stations in the system in an alphabetical listing.

-After the mechanical for the map was handed over in 1972, Vignelli had no further control over the map.
-Six further editions were produced from 1973 to 1978, with extensive changes.
-Though critically acclaimed, the subway map proved to be unpopular with many riders.
+The Vignelli diagram was inspired by Harry Beck's London Tube map, with modifications such as the addition of geographical features.
+Though critically acclaimed (and later recognized in design circles), the subway map proved to be unpopular with many riders.
+The MTA deemed the map flawed due to its placement of geographical elements, specifically in the sense that elements only ran horizontally, vertically, or diagonally.
+The cartographer Jake Berman said that, although diagrammatic maps worked well in other cities where "the streets are so confusing that it doesn't matter if the subway diagram doesn't match", people kept cross-referencing the Vignelli map against Manhattan's street grid, which caused unease.
+Critics also disliked the map's colors, which included the use of brown for rivers.
 In 1974, William Ronan was replaced by David Yunich as chairman of the MTA.
-Yunich was formerly an executive at Macy's department store, and brought an explicit intention to 'sell' the subway to riders.
-He brought over from Macy's Fred Wilkinson who in 1975 formed the Subway Map Committee to design a new map to replace Vignelli's.
+Yunich appointed Fred Wilkinson, who formed the Subway Map Committee to design a new map to replace Vignelli's.

-1978 redesign by John Tauranac and Michael Hertz Associates